CultureAsData-UIUC/is310-fall-2024-group-1/midpoint-data-docs/dataset-documentation.md

-# Semester Project Midpoint - Data Documentation
+#a Semester Project Midpoint - Data Documentation

 For our semester long project, our group aims to explore Flashpoint Archive's collection of Adobe Flash games and focus on the portrayal of women across various dress-up games pre and post-2011.